Extrapolation of Machine-Learning Interatomic Potentials for Organic and Polymeric Systems: Methods

-NVT simulations were then conducted at 300K.
-These production simulations were conducted using DFTB+, initially using a grid of (1, 1, 1) k-points, and were run until potential energies had converged.
+After the appropriate box volumes were reached, NVT simulations were then conducted at 300K.
+These production simulations were conducted using DFTB+, initially using a grid of (1, 1, 1) k-points with a Berendsen thermostat, an initial stochastic Maxwell-Boltzmann velocity distribution, a timestep of 0.2 femtoseconds, as well as periodic boundary conditions, and were run until potential energies had converged.
 For our purposes, an equilibrium cutoff was defined as where the running average of the total energy did not fluctuate by more than 0.1 eV for 2,000 consecutive frames in the NVT simulation.
-We then selected 1000 frames from the subsequent simulation at random to form testing sets, and used farthest-point sampling\cite{goscinski_scikit-matter_2023, imbalzano_automatic_2018, cersonsky_improving_2021} on Smooth Overlap of Atomic Positions (SOAP\cite{bartok_representing_2013}) vectors to select a mutually-exclusive 10,000 frames to constitute our training sets.
-We recomputed the energies and forces for the training and testing datasets using higher grid-point interpolation (3, 3, 3) using a high-throughput workflow with \texttt{signac}\cite{adorf_simple_2018} and \texttt{signac-flow}\cite{ramasubramani_signac_2018}.
+We then selected 1000 frames from the subsequent simulation at random to form testing sets, and used farthest-point sampling\cite{goscinski_scikit-matter_2025, imbalzano_automatic_2018, cersonsky_improving_2021} on Smooth Overlap of Atomic Positions (SOAP\cite{bartok_representing_2013}) vectors to select a mutually-exclusive 10,000 frames to constitute our training sets.